Lilypad-Tech/lilypad/.github/ISSUE_TEMPLATE/issue--developer-.md

 * **Effort Estimate** - Your best guess.
 1 = xs 3= sm 5 = md 8 = lg
 * **Development** - Please link all PRs as they are created!

-### Add Tags for all the systems/ functionality this is related to
+ **Add Labels for all the systems/ functionality this is related to**